LAUX LAWYERS AG – who are we?

 LANGUAGES Christian Laux speaks German (native language), is fluent in English and French, and speaks Russian at a conversational level.

-MAIN FIELS He focuses on legal tech, IT and intellectual property law.
-In addition, he advocates digital access to court decisions as well as due process in the ‘Unser Recht’ association
+MAIN FIELDS Daniel Huerlimann focuses on public law, IT and intellectual property law.
+In addition, he advocates digital access to court decisions as well as due process in the ‘Unser Recht’ association.

 LANGUAGES Daniel Huerlimann speaks German (native language), fluent English and French at conversational level.